Skip to main content

 • Console: Deploys Camunda Console Self-Managed.

-Amazon OpenSearch Service Helm support
+Amazon OpenSearch Helm support

 The existing Helm charts use the Elasticsearch configurations by default.
 The Helm charts can still be used to connect to Amazon OpenSearch Service.
 Refer to using Amazon OpenSearch Service.